SohamAI99/NebuluxArena/DATABASE_SETUP.md

 # Database Setup for Contact Form

-The contact form has been updated to save submissions to Supabase, but you need to create the `contacts` table first.
+The contact form has been updated to save submissions to Supabase, but you need to create the `Client` table first.

 ## 🔧 Environment Setup